Frequently Asked Questions About Magnesium

 How Much Magnesium Should You Take on the Keto Diet?

 Although this is one of the more specific questions about magnesium, it’s still an important one.
-While on a ketogenic diet, it becomes difficult to get enough magnesium, as many rich foods, such as fruits and beans are high in carbs and even vegetables are forbidden.
-Because of this, many people ask themselves, “how much magnesium should I take on keto?”
-It’s recommended that most people take between 200 and 400 mg of magnesium per day while on the keto diet.
+While on a Ketogenic diet, it becomes difficult to get enough magnesium, because many magnesium-rich foods, such as grains and beans are high in carbs and avoided.
+This is also the case for potassium, which is high in carbohydrate vegetables.
+Because of this, many people ask themselves, “How much magnesium should I take on a Keto Diet?”
+It’s recommended that most people should take between 300 and 400 mg of magnesium per day while on a Keto diet.